adarshstillalive/Tasked/README.md

 # Tasked. : A Task Management Application

 ## Project Overview
-The Task Management Application is a full-stack web application that allows users to manage tasks effectively.
+The Task Management Application is a full-stack web application which is in clean architecture that allows users to manage tasks effectively.
 It includes features such as task creation, editing, and deletion, user authentication, real-time updates, data visualization, and responsive design.

 ---